manuel-serrano/bigloo/doc/port.md

 Sets a timeout of this `port`.
 The timeout is expressed in microseconds (1 second = 1,000,000 microseconds).

+Setting a port timeout limits the time an read or write operation may last.
+If the `time` limit exceededs, an exception of time `&io-timeout-error1 is raised.

+Setting a timeout equal to 0, restore the socket in blocking mode.
+Setting a timeout with a value lesser than 0 is ignored.

+Note: ports created from sockets share their internal file descriptor.
+Hence it is erroneous to set a timeout for only one of the two ports.
+Both must be set.

 ### output-port-name ###
 Returns the name of the file used to open the `output-port`.